Windows 11 Requires a TPM chip. Should you be concerned?

 Why is it important now?

-Microsoft released a piece detailing how, according to their findings, user information and security has been under increased threat with the recent rise in firmware attacks.
+Microsoft released a piece detailing how, according to their findings, user information and security have been under increased threat with the recent rise in firmware attacks.

 Due to their findings, Microsoft has decided to take further steps to protect end-user machines with the TPM 2.0 requirement enforcement.
 Microsoft believes that enough business desktops and laptops have adopted TPM 2.0 since it was introduced, but is this really the case?
 We will soon find out.